 No Public Disclosure Prior to Filing a U.S. Patent Application

 This is the best possible case.
 If the technology is patentable, U.S. and foreign patent rights may be obtained.
-Please note that if your research is supported in whole or in part by federal funding, you likely have an obligation to make a disclosure of the technology to OTC prior to any public disclosures.
+Please note that if your research is supported in whole or in part by federal funding, you likely have an obligation to make a disclosure of the technology to Drexel Applied Innovation prior to any public disclosures.

 The first step in disclosing your discovery -- whether it is a patentable invention, technique and know-how, a tangible research material, or another form of intellectual property -- is to fill out an Invention Disclosure Form (IDF).
-The form may be downloaded and submitted to OTC electronically, or printed and sent through interoffice or U.S. mail.
+It may be downloaded and submitted to Drexel Applied Innovation electronically, or printed and sent through interoffice or U.S. mail.

-After OTC receives your form, an OTC manager will contact you to set up a meeting to discuss your invention (see below for a description of this meeting).
+After receiving your form, a licensing manager will contact you to set up a meeting to discuss your invention (see below for a description of this meeting).

-Important note: If you anticipate publicly disclosing your invention in less than three months time or face other urgent circumstances, please contact an OTC manager in your area of scientific expertise as soon as possible.
+Important note: If you anticipate publicly disclosing your invention in less than three months time or face other urgent circumstances, please contact a Drexel Applied Innovation as soon as possible.

 Invention Disclosure Form (IDF)

 The IDF asks you to provide information on the discovery, pre-existing technologies of which you are aware, any pending or already-published articles on your new technology and potential partners who can bring the technology to market.
-This information is used by OTC to review funding sources and obligations for notification requirements and other rights.
-It also aids OTC in determining whether the invention will meet the Patent Office's criteria of novelty, utility, and non-obviousness or, if not, whether the invention can be protected by a means other than patenting.
+This information is used by Drexel Applied Innovation to review funding sources and obligations for notification requirements and other rights.
+It also aids Drexel Applied Innovation in determining whether the invention will meet the Patent Office's criteria for patenting, or whether the invention can be protected by a means other than patenting or copyright.
 It is important to have this information on record as early as possible, in case a patent is obtained and later challenged.
-Further, it assists OTC in its evaluation of the invention and its potential for being developed in the marketplace.
+Further, it assists Drexel Applied Innovation in its evaluation of the invention and its potential for being developed in the marketplace.

 Invention Disclosure Tips

-Under the federal Bayh-Dole Act, any invention arising from federally funded research conducted on behalf of Drexel University MUST be disclosed to OTC by the inventor(s).
-The University’s Policy on Inventions, Patents and the Distribution of Licensing Income supplements the Bayh-Dole Act, indicating that all inventions by Drexel personnel or students that are conceived or reduced to practice using the facilities or equipment of the University regardless of the source of funding to conduct the work, are the sole property of the University.
-The same Policy indicates that University personnel and students are required to disclose inventions to OTC as soon as is reasonably practicable following the creation or reduction to practice of the invention.
+Under the federal Bayh-Dole Act (1980), any invention arising from federally funded research conducted on behalf of Drexel University MUST be disclosed to Drexel Applied Innovation by the inventor(s).
+The University’s Patent Policy and Copyright Policy supplement the Bayh-Dole Act, and define the rights and obligations of innovators here at Drexel.
+These policies indicate that University personnel and students are required to disclose inventions to Drexel Applied Innovation as soon as is reasonably practicable following the creation or reduction to practice of the invention.

 University research often results in brand new discoveries that have never before been observed.
 As such, some disclosures may not be selected for patenting because more research is needed to develop additional results that support the initial observations, and enhance the patentability and marketability of an invention.
-In these cases, if OTC believes the invention has considerable market promise, they will consider providing Proof of Concept funds to support the development of additional data/results.
+Researchers may pursue funding through the Drexel-Coulter Translational Research Partnership or Drexel Applied Innovation innovation fund to obtain research support in addition to more traditional government or foundation grants.

 Other inventions, as meritorious as they may be on a technical basis, may have a very limited commercial market or may not be protectable with intellectual property.
 In such situations, patenting and licensing may not be practical.

-A critical part of the disclosure process involves helping OTC to make the best possible commercial evaluation of your invention.
+A critical part of the disclosure process involves helping Drexel Applied Innovation to make the best possible commercial evaluation of your invention.
 You know your technology better than anyone else and are likely to be in the best position to define your invention's economic and commercial advantages.
-Before meeting with OTC, please think about and list the commercial advantages and applications of your discovery.
+Before meeting with Drexel Applied Innovation, please think about and list the commercial advantages and applications of your discovery.

 - Commercial advantages: Improved performance, operating and/or purchase cost savings, etc. How is it faster/better/cheaper than existing technologies?
 Does it address high value markets, or markets that are not well-served by existing technologies?
 No matter how good technically, an idea can't be effectively licensed without such advantages.